DataBiosphere/azul/.github/PULL_REQUEST_TEMPLATE/backport.md

 - [ ] Decided if PR can be labeled `no sandbox`
 - [ ] PR title is appropriate as title of merge commit
 - [ ] Moved ticket to *Approved* column
-- [ ] Assigned PR to current operator
+- [ ] PR is assigned to current operator

 ### Operator (before pushing merge the commit)